MatinH2004/LS_Core_Curriculum/RB_101/RB109_Assessment_Prep/code_explanation.md

 puts b
 ```

 On line 1, we assign local variable `a` to the Integer object `4`.
 On lines 3 to 8, we call the `loop` method, along with a `do/end` which defines a block.
 Within the block, our local variable `a` is reassigned to the Integer object `5`, and a new local variable `b` is bound to the Integer object `3`.
-Next, the program exits the loop from the `break` statement.
+Next, the program exits the loop using the `break` keyword.
 Then, we call the `puts` method and pass in our local variable `a` as an argument, which outputs `5` to the console, and returns `nil`.
 On the next line, we call `puts` method again, but this time we pass in the variable `b` which we initialized previously, inside the block.
-This action would raise an exception, and throw the error 'undefined local variable `b' for main:Object'.
-This problem demonstrates the concept of variable scope, specifically the fact that variables created in an inner scope aren't available in the outer scope (the rest of our program).
+This action would raise an exception, and throw the error 'undefined local variable or method `b' for main:Object'.

+This problem demonstrates the concept of variable scope, specifically the fact that  local variables that are initialized in an inner scope CAN’T be accessed in the outer scope, but local variables that are initialized in the outer scope CAN be accessed in an inner scope.

 ### Example 3